 February 27th, Manuel Belgrano unfurls the first triband flag of light blue and white.
-The First Triumvirate refuse to accept the new flag, as they rule on behalf of Ferdinand and a flag would be an act of independence.
+The First Triumvirate refuse to accept the new flag, as they rule on behalf of Ferdinand and a flag would be an act of rebellion against the Spanish Crown.

 March 19th, the Cortes in Cádiz promulgates a written Constitution.
 Article 1: “The Spanish nation is the collectivity of the Spaniards of both hemispheres.”

 1813 – February 8th, the British ship Isabella is wrecked off the coast of Eagle Island.
 The Captain, George Higton, and 5 of the crew set out to get help in one of the ship’s boats leaving the rest of the crew behind.

 March 14th, the Canadian ship Columbia arrives at Berkeley Sound.

 April 5th, the American sealer Nania finds the marooned British seamen who are unaware that the US and Britain are at war.
 On finding this out the British crew seize the Nania and maroon Captain Barnard and the American sailors.

 October, Napoleon’s forces retreat from the Iberian Peninsular.

 1814 – British sealers and whalers, Admiral Colpoys, Diana and Recovery visit the Falkland Islands.